urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/2-agent.md

 If you've worked through [Hoon School](/docs/hoon/hoon-school/intro), you may recall that a core is a cell of `[battery payload]`.
-The battery is the core itself compiled to nock, and the payload is the subject which it operates on.
+The battery is the core itself compiled to Nock, and the payload is the subject which it operates on.

-For an agent, the payload will at least contain the bowl, the usual standard library functions, and the **state** of the agent.
+For an agent, the payload will at least contain the bowl, the usual Hoon and `zuse` standard library functions, and the **state** of the agent.
 For example, if your agent were for an address book app, it might keep a `map` of ships to address book entries.
 It might add entries, delete entries, and modify entries.
 This address